citizenfx/fivem-docs/content/docs/resources/chat/exports/registerMode.md

 Examples
 --------
-This example adds a admin chat for all players with the permission `admin.chat`.
+This example adds an admin chat for all players with the permission `admin.chat`.

 ##### Lua Example:
 ```lua